SonamNarula/the-placement-arc/README.md

 # the only failure mode this pipeline actually has is the
 # quiet kind — the one where it just stops running. that
 # hasn't happened in 47 days, and it isn't scheduled to.

+# confidence was never a metric this pipeline waited to feel —
+# it shipped first, felt sure after.

+# being the loudest build in the room was never the goal.
+# being the one still running when review starts was.

+# top tier is still just a tier. it doesn't deploy anything
+# on its own. the offer letter does that, or nothing does.
 ```

 <br/>